Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 Diamonds Direct is one of the most well-known and popular diamond jewelers.
 But do they sell lab-grown diamonds?
 And should you consider buying a lab diamond from Diamonds Direct?

 In this Diamonds Direct lab diamonds review, we’ll give you the answer.
-We will delve into the world of lab-grown diamonds Diamonds Direct offers and explore their offerings in detail.
-From the inventory of lab diamonds at Diamonds Direct to their prices, customer service, shopping experience, and shipping and return policies, we asses every aspect of buying lab diamonds at Diamonds Direct.
+We will delve into the world of lab-grown diamonds that Diamonds Direct offers and explore their offerings in detail.
+From the inventory of lab diamonds to their prices, customer service, shopping experience, and shipping and return policies, we assess every aspect of buying lab diamonds at Diamonds Direct.

-As you read our Diamonds Direct lab-grown diamonds review, you’ll learn about their limited inventory and high prices for lab-grown diamonds compared to competitors like Ritani, Brilliant Earth, James Allen, and Clean Origin.
-Unfortunately, diamonds Direct also lacks in the shopping experience and does not disclose all lab diamond information, such as diamond cut grade, and throughout our review, we’ll explain why that matters.
+As you read our Diamonds Direct lab-grown diamonds review, you’ll learn about their limited inventory and high prices for lab-grown diamonds compared to competitors like Ritani, Brilliant Earth, and James Allen.
+Unfortunately, Diamonds Direct also falls short in the shopping experience and does not disclose all lab diamond information, such as the diamond cut grade.
+Throughout our review, we’ll explain why that matters.

-But there are also some positives, namely an industry standard return policy, excellent shipping terms (free overnights FedEx), and the option to shop in one of their physical stores, should you live near one.
+But there are also some positives: an industry-standard return policy, excellent shipping terms (free FedEx overnights), and the option to shop in one of their physical stores, should you live near one.

 But keep reading our Diamonds Direct lab diamonds review to learn if the benefits outweigh the drawbacks and if Diamonds Direct is worth considering for your lab-grown diamond needs.